tecoholic/docs-oxd/sources/install/index.md

 [TOC]

 # Installation
+This page documents the building, installation of the oxD server.

+## Build oxD Server
+oxD server can be built using Maven.

+oxD code is available in  [Github](https://github.com/GluuFederation/oxd).
+Maven is used to build the code from github.
+Download the oxD code from github in any method that is suitable.
+The code can be downloaded directly from [this link](https://github.com/GluuFederation/oxd/archive/master.zip).
+The following command can be run inside the oxd folder and it will build oxD Server.
+Please read the [Maven Guide](http://maven.apache.org/download.cgi) to download and install Maven if necessary.

+`# mvn clean package`

 ## Windows Installation
 It is not necessary to install oxD in Windows, it can be downloaded and run.
 The oxD server is available for download from [maven repository](http://ox.gluu.org/maven/org/xdi/oxd-server/1.0.6-master-SNAPSHOT/oxd-server-1.0.6-master-SNAPSHOT-distribution.zip).